Containment: A Variation of Cops and Robbers: Introduction

 In this paper, a variation of Cops and Robber called ``Containment'' is introduced, in which the cops move from edge to adjacent edge.
-The robber moves from vertex to adjacent vertex but cannot move through an edge occupied by a cop; both sides continue to have perfect information as before.
+As opposed to the variation considered by Dudek, Gordinowicz, Pra\l at, in which both players move from edge to edge~\cite{copsonedges}, the robber moves from vertex to adjacent vertex but cannot move through an edge occupied by a cop; a cop can move through a vertex occupied by the robber.
+Both sides continue to have perfect information as before.
 Instead of capturing the robber by occupying the same vertex at the same time, the cops now want to ``contain'' the robber by occupying all of the edges incident with the robber's location.
-That is, the game ends when the robber has no more moves.
+That is, the game ends when it is the robber's turn and all of the edges incident with the robber are occupied by cops.
 We will allow the cops and robber to stay put whenever they wish, and a single edge will be allowed to be occupied by multiple cops at the same time.
-If $k$ cops can contain a robber on a graph $G$, then $G$ is said to be {\bf $k$-cop-containable}.
-Since $\delta(G)$ (the minimal degree of $G$) cops are always required, we will call $G$ {\bf containable} if $k{=}\delta(G)$ cops suffice to contain the robber on $G$, and {\bf uncontainable} otherwise.
-We will call the smallest $k$ such that $G$ is $k$-cop-containable the {\bf containability number} of $G$, written $\xi(G)$.

-For any graph $G$, we will define by $\Delta(G)$ the maximum among the degrees of the vertices of $G$.
+We will use the notation $[m]$ to denote the set of all positive integers no greater than $m$.
+For any graph $G$, we will denote by $\delta(G)$ and $\Delta(G)$ the minimum and maximum degrees---respectively---of the vertices of $G$.
 A {\bf dominating set} of $G$ is any set $S \subseteq V(G)$ such that for all $v\in V(G)$, there exists $w \in S$ such that $d(v,w) \le 1$.
 The {\bf domination number} of $G$, denoted $\gamma(G)$, is the size of a smallest dominating set of $G$.
+The {\bf edge domination number} of $G$, denoted $\beta(G)$, is the size of a smallest edge dominating set of $G$---that is, a set of edges such that all edges in $G$ are either in the set or adjacent to an edge in the set.
 All graphs will be assumed to be connected in what follows.